binckbank-api/client-js/README.md

 ### Next step

 The API team at Binck will create a new clientId and secret with the requested privileges on sandbox and shares them with you, together with a test account.
 You cannot test with a real account, so orders won’t be executed on the market.

+### <a name="links"></a>Important links

+Request access to the OpenApi with [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=nKeZuuhuoEGdeKUD8EWjg11k67ZtZP5HvG9oP_FLXKxUQjVBUUlSUUxWQk1YNEhJVkNUSDhGTVI4SC4u "Form to request a client able to connect with the OpenApi").

+Documentation can be found on [developers.binck.com](https://developers.binck.com "OpenApi endpoint description").

+Example code and login guide can be found on Github.
+Great, you are here.

+Releases are communicated via Twitter handle [@BinckOpenApi](https://twitter.com/BinckOpenapi "BinckOpenApi on Twitter").

+Twitter can be used for questions, or our email address [openapi@binck.nl](mailto:openapi@binck.nl "OpenApi email support").

 ## <a name="logon"></a>Sign in to Binck API using OAuth2